simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/CTG_9_objects/LSN_10_business-objects/business-objects.md

-Introduction
+Business object
 ====================

+### What is a Business object ?

-Business objects are a representation of a real-world entity or concept within the application, for example a Client, a Product, an Invoice, an Employee.
-They are typically composed of several **attributes**, have relationships with other Business Objects, and have a defined behaviour called "business logic": for example, the Items of an Invoice might not be modifiable once the invoice is sent to the client.
+Business objects represent real-world entities or concepts within an application, such as a **Client**, **Product**, **Invoice**, or **Employee**.
+They typically consist of multiple **attributes**, maintain relationships with other business objects, and follow specific **business logic**.
+For instance, once an invoice is sent to a client, its items may no longer be editable.

-As stated in the [object tutorial](/lesson/tutorial/configuration/object), the concept of **business object** is at the center of Simpicité's meta-model.
+As explained in the [object tutorial](/lesson/tutorial/configuration/object), the **business object** concept is central to Simplicité's meta-model.

-Objects are tipically associated to a table in the database allowing for basic Create/Read/Update/Delete (CRUD) operations, and to some logic  processing (code, constraints, etc) to control its behaviour, integrity, etc. However some objects are not associated to a table:
+Business objects are usually linked to a database table, enabling standard **Create, Read, Update, and Delete (CRUD)** operations.
+Additionally, they may include processing logic (code, constraints, etc.) to enforce behavior and data integrity.
+However, some objects are not tied to a table:

-- [select objects](/lesson/docs/core/objects/select-objects), based on a SQL query
+- **[Select objects](/lesson/docs/core/objects/select-objects)** – based on SQL queries
-- service objects, based on requests to external services
+- **Service objects** – interact with external services

-- external objects, which are
+Since business objects form the foundation of the platform, most functionalities revolve around them, including:

+- Search
+- Lists
+- Forms
+- Scripts
+- Publications
+- And more...

+Additionally, business objects can include **business rules** to precisely control their behavior.